chuajustin/capstonefinal/README.md

 ## About this Data

-This projects uses Scope 1, 2 and 3 carbon missions downloaded from the sustainability reports from the respective companies (Meta, Google, Amazon, Fujitsu, Microsoft).
+This project uses Scope 1, 2 and 3 carbon missions downloaded from the sustainability reports from the respective companies (Meta, Google, Amazon, Fujitsu, Microsoft).

+## Modelling

+This project has a MAPE score of < 0.3 with an proportionate of 10 out of 15 models.

 </br>